 Why: We created the Bodybuilding.com Awards to showcase what people love the most on our site—and maybe help you find some new favorites.
 Over the years, we've heard time and time again that these recommendations are helpful year-round.

 How: Our panel of editors helped narrow down the finalists into a handful of the best-performing, best-reviewed contenders.
 Then, we put it to our team of experts (see below) to choose the winners.
-However, we also have a Fan's Choice winner in some categories.
-That's where your voting comes in!
+However, we also had a Fan's Choice winner in 6 categories.
+That's where your voting came in!

 Products of the Year